Understanding how to care for and cleaning vinyl fabric is the first step in ensuring you enjoy your PVC fabric product and also make it last.

 3 Sustainable - And Affordable - Building Design Ideas

 Architects and contractors can do a lot to make new homes and commercial buildings more sustainable.
-From simple tactics like rainwater collection and modular awnings to installing a living roof, here are some ways to build the sustainable building of tomorrow.

 Architects and contractors have a unique opportunity to make new homes and commercial buildings more sustainable for less money.
 Once a home is built, retrofitting it to be more earth-friendly can be difficult and costly.
 Designers who equip new properties with affordable sustainable features minimize environmental impacts for the life of the home.
 And, by employing tactics to use less, they end up saving the property owner money on utilities and waste in the long run, too.

 What are some sustainable building design ideas you can incorporate into your building without breaking the budget?
 Here are some favorites: